misc-courses/web-cs105-f24/content/assignments/assignment03.md

 path: "/assignments/assignment03"
 template: "assignment"
 name: "Assignment 3"
-published: true
+published: false
 ---

 #### Goals

-* Get more practice implementing React components, including incorporating PropTypes
+- Get more practice implementing React components, including incorporating PropTypes
-* Advance your understanding of the division of responsibilities and state between components
+- Advance your understanding of the division of responsibilities and state between components
-* Incorporate styling with CSS-in-JS (with Styled Components)
+- Incorporate styling with CSS-in-JS (with Styled Components)

 ## Prerequisites